pantheon-systems/pantheon_advanced_page_cache/README.md

 ## Override Surrogate Key Header Limit

-You can override and lower the surrogate key header limit (default 25000 bytes) for your local environment from your site's settings.php:
+For your local environment work, you can override and lower the surrogate key header limit (default: 25,000 bytes) in your site's settings.php file by adding the following line and adjusting the value:

 `$config['pantheon_advanced_page_cache.settings']['surrogate_key_header_limit'] = 10000;`